-The basis of liability, defined in Article 36, that can be applied to the carriage of luggage corresponds, to a large extent, to the basis of liability applicable to the carriage of goods (Article 23 CIM): § 1 defines the principle of objective liability for the listed counts of loss.
-They relate to the damages caused by the operation of the railway (i.e., transportation and "management" of the infrastructure). §§ 2 and 3 are to be read in connection with the burden of proof as provided for in Article 37.
+The basis of liability, defined in Article 36, that can be applied to the carriage of luggage corresponds, to a large extent, to the basis of liability applicable to the carriage of goods (Article 23 CIM): § 1 defines the principle of objective liability for the listed counts of loss. §§ 2 and 3 are to be read in connection with the burden of proof as provided for in Article 37.
 Whereas, in the case of the grounds for exoneration listed in § 2, the carrier must, for the purpose of exonerating himself, prove a causal connection between the pleaded grounds for exoneration and the damage incurred, it is sufficient for the carrier to establish the possibility of such a connection for the grounds listed in § 3 (preferential grounds for exoneration from liability).